 • is an independent and innovative platform where policy makers, site managers and scientists cooperate in the management and restoration of natural areas;

 • it develops and disseminates knowledge to enhance nature quality management and conservation in the Dutch lansdcapes and in the Atlantic Region.

-Since 2014 for an initial period of five years, and commissioned by BIJ12 (The Twelve Dutch Provinces) and the Ministry of Economic Affairs, the activities of the OBN Knowledge Network are coordinated by VBNE (Association of Forest - and Nature site owners) in Driebergen.
+Since 2014 for an initial period of five years, and commissioned by BIJ12 (The Twelve Dutch Provinces) and the Ministry of Agriculture, Nature and Food Quality, the activities of the OBN Knowledge Network are coordinated by VBNE (Association of Forest - and Nature site owners) in Driebergen.
+This period has been renewed until 2024.
 BIJ12 and the Ministry are providing an annual budget of 1.6 million euro for research and communication carried out within the frame-work of OBN.
 OBN research projects are being allocated via calls for tenders to research institutes.
 The overall responsibility for the OBN Knowledge Network lies with the VBNE Board that is being advised by an Advisory Committee with a broad representation from policy, research and management organizations.
 In 2012, a mid-term review on input, outcomes and effects helped to redefine research priorities of the OBN Knowledge Network.
+In 2018 a committee proposed adjustments in the governance structure, witch has been implemented within the renewed contract until 2024.
 The Expert Group Fauna and eight Expert Teams form the core of the network.

 The Expert Teams